 18.5.1.
-System Property Substitution
+System Property or Environment Variable Substitution

-It is possible to use system property substitution in all the configuration files. by replacing a value with the name of a system property.
+It is possible to use system property or environment variable substitution in all the configuration files by replacing a value with the name of the system property or the environment variable.
 Here is an example of this with a connector configuration: